mickaelmarchal/toolbox/README.md

 # Dev toolbox

-These are my personal dotfiles configs, and other resources.
+These are my personal dotfiles, configs, and other resources.